-Representing employees since 1986, our principal attorney Donna M. Ballman has written a book, taught many seminars, workshops and continuing education classes on the topic of employment law.
-Our employment law firm has significant experience in handling employee discrimination claims.
+Representing employees since 1986, our employee-side employment attorney Donna M. Ballman has written two books, taught many seminars, workshops and continuing education classes on the topic of employment law.
+Our employment law firm has significant experience in handling employee discrimination claims.Don’t Delay

 Florida deadlines to file a charge of discrimination are short.
 In Florida, you only have 300 days from the date of discrimination to file with EEOC and 365 days to file with the Florida Commission on Human Relations.
 For sexual orientation claims, and claims against employers with fewer than 15 employees, you may have to proceed under a county or city ordinance with shorter deadlines, such as 180 days.